-- Dr O’Neill has an agreement with all major Australian health funds, excluding NIB and Frank Health.
+- Dr O’Neill has an agreement with all major Australian health funds, excluding Latrobe.
 This means the fee for your in-hospital care will be sent to your health fund on your behalf with no out of pocket cost (“gap”) to yourself.

 - We are unable to offer services to patients who do not have private health insurance.

 Please be aware some health fund policies do not cover admission of babies to Neonatal Intensive Care for cardiac or respiratory care.
 It may not be known until your baby is delivered whether this will be necessary.
 ALL expecting parents should check with their health fund to make sure you have no unexpected costs at this difficult time.

 What is a ‘gap’ payment?

 A ‘gap’ is any out of pocket expense incurred by a patient for their medical treatment during their stay in hospital.
 It reflects the difference between the total fee charged by the doctor and any health fund benefit, plus Medicare rebate.
 You will not have a gap to pay for Dr O’Neills care in hospital unless your health fund does not have an arrangement with Dr O’Neill (please see section above).

 Will there be other costs to consider for my pregnancy care and delivery?